 Here are some examples of the word in sentences:

-- When I publish the second addition of my bestselling cookbook, I will include an addendum with updates to the original text.
+- When I publish the second edition of my bestselling cookbook, I will include an addendum with updates to the original text.

 - In the addendum, the author admitted that his viewpoints had changed since he first wrote the book.

 - Now comes the shocking addendum that an international team charged with investigating the disappearance of 43 students in Mexico was also being watched with the spyware known as Pegasus, which secretly monitors a cellphone. –The New York Times

 When to Use Addenda

 What does addenda mean?
 Addenda is the plural form of addendum.
 If you have more than one addendum, use addenda, not addendums.

 It does make seem to make a valid point that merely checking boxes and scribbling addenda is sloppy. –The Washington Post